 We blur the line between learning and living everywhere on campus.
 You might walk down the hall from your room in Marianist Hall to attend history class, or step off your front porch in ArtStreet into a gallery or performance space.
 Perhaps you'll learn a thing or two about teamwork while climbing the rock wall at the RecPlex.

 And then there are the front porches.
-We own hundreds of single-family homes in neighborhoods that students call home.
-You'll play competitive games of cornhole, gather on each other's porches — and share meals and prayers with the Marianist brothers and priests who live right in your neighborhoods.
+We own hundreds of single-family homes in neighborhoods surrounding campus that students call home.
+You'll play competitive games of cornhole, gather on each other's porches, and share meals and prayers with the Marianist brothers and priests who live right in your neighborhood.

 We lead through service to others.
 Our name signifies our commitment to the Dayton region, but our outreach is national and even global.
-We've been singled out as the "most innovative of all engaged colleges and universities" nationally in the "Savior of Our Cities" survey.
+We've been chosen as the most innovative of all engaged colleges and universities nationally in the "Savior of Our Cities" survey.

 Whether it's re-establishing urban schools as neighborhood centers or bringing fresh drinking water to a village in Cameroon, we're always learning lessons about humanity.
-Our passion for this work springs from a central tenant of our Catholic, Marianist identity — a powerful belief in what people working in community can accomplish together.
+Our passion for this work springs from a central tenet of our Catholic, Marianist identity: a powerful belief in what people working in community can accomplish together.